patience4711/SOLAR-DIVERTER/README.md

 # SOLAR-DIVERTER
 The s.i. is a means of storing excess solar production in a hot-water cylinder (HWC) instead of deliver it to the grid, where it is unwanted and doesn't make any money.
-The HWC essentially functions as a cheap solar battery (3 times cheaper than a real home battery).
+The HWC essentially functions as a cheap solar battery (3 times cheaper than a real home battery, payback period 3 yrs).
 For a handy person this is a very simple diy project.

 Check out the [wiki](https://github.com/patience4711/SOLAR-DIVERTER/wiki) for more info